CCBDA-UPC/Assignments-2025/Lab06.md

 You need to install the Elastic Beanstalk CLI.
 You can find more information on  **[eb command line interface](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/eb-cli3-getting-started.html)**.

-On macOS you can use
+On macOS you can use:

 ```
 _$ brew install awsebcli